Join the 7/21 live chat & demo: How to turn KYB & KYC into your competitive advantage

 • Behavioral signals, which can be used to differentiate between a live user and a bot.
 These can include hesitation, distraction, the use of developer tools, mouse clicks and keyboard strokes, and more.

-4. Leveraging multiple types of verification
+4. Leverage multiple types of verification

 Picture this worst-case scenario: A bad actor uses AI to generate a selfie that is capable of passing liveness detection.
 They are also able to hijack their camera in order to present the premade selfie for verification, while somehow faking the passive and behavioral signals that might otherwise be used to detect their activity.
 Sounds like game over, right?